EU Strategy for the Baltic Sea Region

 - to draw up and apply of trans-boundary, ecosystem-based Maritime Spatial Plans throughout the BSR which are coherent across the borders and apply ecosystem-based approach.

-A brochure about Policy Area “Spatial Planning” can be downloaded here.
+An interactive brochure about Policy area “Spatial Planning” can be downloaded here.

 PA Spatial Planning has two thematic areas: